shdant113/webDiplomacy-GR/README.md

 GR must be run after midnight GMT on the first of the month in order to capture the last month.

 ### TO RUN ELO:
-There's a user named Leonard H. "Bones" McCoy, MD (ID 12530) who seems to have engineered himself to break everything.
-Just delete the comma in the data file.
+There are two users, one named Leonard H. "Bones" McCoy, MD (ID 12530) and one named Dan"kazakhstan" the man, Sheeh (ID 86197) who seem to have engineered themselves to break everything despite only logging in like four times total between the two of them.
+To fix the error, delete the comma by their names in the data dump file.
-Nobody likes him anyway.
 There may be more too, so if this is the issue, just remove their commas as well.

 python 1v1_elo.py ghostRatingData.txt 6 0 [time]